Managing @ UBC

 - Establish goals with a Program Sponsor/Manager

-- Attend Jumpstart, and Final Summit
+- Attend Jumpstart in October, and the Final Summit in May

 - Access resources relevant to learning needs